daftengineer/daftengineer.github.io/_posts/2024-07-25-streaming-analytics-elk-stack.md

 - **Schema Evolution**: Dynamic schema management for changing event structures
 - **Cost Optimization**: Intelligent data tiering based on query patterns

-Building a real-time analytics platform taught us that architecture matters more than individual component performance.
-The key insight: design your data flow to minimize hops, eliminate bottlenecks, and maintain consistency across the entire pipeline.
+Building this system taught me that real-time isn't just about speed - it's about making data actionable when it matters most.
+The technical stack (ELK) was important, but the real win was understanding our business needs and optimizing the entire pipeline for our specific use cases.

-The ELK stack provided the foundation, but success came from understanding our data patterns, optimizing for our specific use cases, and building comprehensive monitoring into every layer of the system.
+Now when something goes wrong, we know about it in seconds instead of hours.
+And more importantly, we can actually do something about it while it still matters.